maths/stack-web/website_files/CaseStudies/2022/HonoursComplexVariables.md

 # Honours Complex Variables

 Context
-Honours Complex Variables is a 20 credit, level 10 course typically taken by around 250 students, mostly in Year 3.
+Honours Complex Variables is a 20 credit, level 10 course at the University of Edinburgh, typically taken by around 250 students, mostly in Year 3.
 The course covers the following topics:

 * holomorphic functions, the Cauchy-Riemann equations, and multivalued functions;
 * conformal maps, the extended complex plane, Riemann sphere, and Möbius transformations;